 What we do know is the life of a Metal Halide bulb is around 15,000 to 20,000 hours.
 What we also know is that at half life, it has already lost 50% of its initial lumens.
 So while not dead, it’s ineffective.
 For the record, it still consumes 400+ watts even though it is half as bright.

 Compare that to our Retrofit Products rated at 100,000 hours (L70).
-So by the time the LED head reaches 100,000 hours, you have done 5 Metal Halide bulb replacements, possibly more.
+So by the time the LED head reaches 100,000 hours, you have done 5 or more Metal Halide bulb replacements.